What is a Fluted Barrel?

 Aesthetics

-Finally, and to some most importantly, a fluted barrel simply looks cool.
+Finally, and to some most importantly, a fluted gun barrel simply looks cool.
 Whatever the flute pattern, it’s hard to deny the aesthetic appeal of fluted barrels.
 And practical benefits aside, that in itself might be a good enough reason to buy one.
-Our stainless steel ar barrels or distinctive Bear Claw rifle barrels are popular options for those looking to add some style to their firearm.
+Our straight fluted barrels or spiral fluted barrels are great options with our stainless barrels.
+For those looking to add some style to their firearm our distinctive Bear Claw or Black Wolf rifle barrels are popular options.

 Problems with Fluting?